-Next time, we would rent our motorbike the night before and leave at 7 a.m. so we wouldn't have to return in the dark.
-Or, we would spend the night in Lampang so we could enjoy sunset at Wat Chaloem (or sunrise the next morning) and stop at the elephant hospital (info below) on the way back to Chiang Mai.
+Next time, we would rent our motorbike the night before and leave at 7 a.m. so we wouldn’t have to return in the dark.
+Or, we would spend the night in Lampang so we could enjoy sunset at Wat Chaloem (or sunrise the next morning) and stop at the elephant hospital (info above) on the way back to Chiang Mai.

 Total cost of road trip and visit to Wat Chaloem Phra Kiat

 We had one hell of a day exploring the Thai countryside, and it turned out to be really inexpensive!